- Vol 1: General - Topics Chapters Overview

 California Desert Native Plant Act (Food and Agriculture Code 80001-80006).
 This act protects California desert native plants from unlawful harvesting on both public and privately owned lands.
 This act also provides the people of this state with the information necessary to legally harvest native plants so as to ultimately transplant those plants with the greatest possible chance of survival.
 This act is applicable only within the boundaries of the Counties of Imperial, Inyo, Kern, Los Angeles, Mono, Riverside, San Bernardino, and San Diego.

 Senate Concurrent Resolution No. 17: Oak Woodlands.
-Passed in September 1989, this resolution requires State agencies to preserve and protect native oak woodlands and to provide for replacement plantings whenever Blue, Engelmann, Valley or Coast Live Oak are removed from native woodlands.
+Passed in September 1989, this resolution requests State agencies to preserve and protect native oak woodlands and to provide for replacement plantings whenever Blue, Engelmann, Valley or Coast Live Oak are removed from native woodlands.
 For purposes of this measure, “oak woodlands” means a five-acre circular area containing five or more oak trees per acre.

 Memorandum of Understanding (MOU) with Fish and Wildlife Service (November 1988).
 This MOU establishes procedures for the early and continuous coordination of transportation project development activities between Caltrans and FWS.